 - (2) S. Bresky, Chairman of the Board, President and Chief Executive Officer of Seaboard, and other members of the Bresky family, including trusts created for their benefit, beneficially own all of the common units of the Seaboard Flour Entities.
-S. Bresky is the co-trustee and beneficiary of some of the trusts owning units of the Seaboard Flour Entities, and may be deemed to have indirect beneficial ownership of Seaboard's common stock held by the Seaboard Flour Entities by virtue of his position as manager of both of the Seaboard Flour Entities. - (3) The information with respect to the holdings of FMR LLC is provided as of December 31, 2010, based on a Schedule 13G filed by FMR LLC with the SEC on February 14, 2011.
-FMR LLC reports that, of the 64,506 shares beneficially owned, it has sole voting power with respect to 14,500 shares and sole dispositive power with respect to all 64,506 shares.
-Fidelity Management & Research Company ("Fidelity"), a wholly-owned subsidiary of FMR LLC and an investment adviser registered under the Investment Advisers Act of 1940 ("Investment Advisers Act"), is the beneficial owner of 50,006 shares as a result of acting as investment adviser to various investment companies registered under the Investment Company Act of 1940.
-Edward C. Johnson 3d (Chairman of FMR LLC) and FMR LLC, through its control of Fidelity, and the funds each have sole power to dispose of the 50,006 shares owned by the funds.
+S. Bresky is the co-trustee and beneficiary of some of the trusts owning units of the Seaboard Flour Entities, and may be deemed to have indirect beneficial ownership of Seaboard's common stock held by the Seaboard Flour Entities by virtue of his position as manager of both of the Seaboard Flour Entities, with the right to vote Seaboard shares owned by the Seaboard Flour Entities. - (3) The information with respect to the holdings of FMR LLC is provided as of December 31, 2012, based on a Schedule 13G filed by FMR LLC with the SEC on February 14, 2013.
+FMR LLC reports that, of the 60,895 shares beneficially owned, it has sole voting power with respect to 13,295 shares and sole dispositive power with respect to all 60,895 shares.
+Fidelity Management & Research Company ("Fidelity"), a wholly-owned subsidiary of FMR LLC and an investment adviser registered under the Investment Advisers Act of 1940 ("Investment Advisers Act"), is the beneficial owner of 47,600 shares as a result of acting as investment adviser to various investment companies registered under the Investment Company Act of 1940.
+Edward C. Johnson 3d (Chairman of FMR LLC) and FMR LLC, through its control of Fidelity, and the funds each have sole power to dispose of the 47,600 shares owned by the funds.
 Members of the family of Edward C. Johnson 3d are the predominant owners, directly or through trusts, of Series B common shares of FMR LLC, representing 49 percent of the voting power of FMR LLC.
 The Johnson family group and all other Series B shareholders of FMR LLC have entered into a shareholders' voting agreement under which all Series B shares will be voted in accordance with the majority vote of Series B shares.
 Neither FMR LLC nor Edward C. Johnson 3d has the sole power to vote or direct the voting of the shares owned directly by the Fidelity funds, which power resides with the funds' Boards of Trustees.
 Fidelity carries out the voting of the shares under written guidelines established by the funds' Boards of Trustees.
-Pyramis Global Advisors, LLC ("Pyramis"), an indirect wholly-owned subsidiary of FMR LLC and an investment adviser registered under the Investment Advisers Act, is the beneficial owner of 14,500 shares as a result of its serving as investment manager of institutional accounts, non-U.S. mutual funds or investment companies registered under the Investment Company Act of 1940 owning such shares.
-Edward C. Johnson 3d and FMR LLC, through its control of Pyramis, each has sole dispositive power over 14,500 shares and sole power to vote or to direct the voting of 14,500 shares owned by the institutional accounts of funds advised by Pyramis, as reported above.
+Pyramis Global Advisors, LLC ("Pyramis"), an indirect wholly-owned subsidiary of FMR LLC and an investment adviser registered under the Investment Advisers Act, is the beneficial owner of 13,295 shares as a result of its serving as investment manager of institutional accounts, non-U.S. mutual funds or investment companies registered under the Investment Company Act of 1940 owning such shares.
+Edward C. Johnson 3d and FMR LLC, through its control of Pyramis, each has sole dispositive power over 13,295 shares and sole power to vote or to direct the voting of 13,295 shares owned by the institutional accounts of funds advised by Pyramis, as reported above.